Roth IRA Calculator

 - Age at retirement

 - Age at which you plan to retire.
 This calculator assumes that the year you retire, you do not make any contributions to your IRA.
-So if you retire at age 65, your last contribution occurs when you are actually age 64.
+For example, if you retire at age 65, your last contribution occurs when you are actually age 64.

 - Expected rate of return